145

 It's an extremely versatile stabilizer.
 It dissolves in (and thickens) hot or cold water.
 The viscosity it produces doesn't vary with temperature.
 It's highly resistant to freeze/thaw cycles.
 It works at a wide range of acidities.
 And it combines well with other gums.

 It's not the best gum at suppressing ice crystal growth.
 But it's really easy to get hold of in health food stores (because vegans use it as an egg substitute).
-And this ready availability, it's ease of use and it's versatility make it a great gum to experiment with.
+And this ready availability, it's ease of use and its versatility make it a great gum to experiment with.

 Other stabilizers